 Effective paraphrasing builds students' reading and writing skills and boosts comprehension of complex texts.
-This valuable strategy can be used across all content areas with students of various reading levels.
 Summarized here are materials and techniques for teaching paraphrasing in various ABE contexts, including addressing paraphrasing for the GED 2014 Extended Response.
-(This session was geared toward teachers of intermediate to advanced readers and to both native and non-native speakers of English.)

 Khan Academy – Sentence Writing

-Khan Academy or KA is a FREE online learning platform used by students from around the world.
-Recently, Grammar was added as a topic under Arts & humanities.
-KA’s grammarians, David and Paige, present engaging and entertaining video tutorials and practice exercises on sentence writing (under Syntax: sentences and clauses): sentences, clauses, and conventions.
-The lessons tend to use higher-level vocabulary words or examples; thus, they may be most appropriate for Adult Secondary students…and possibly appropriate for High Intermediate ABE and Advanced ESL.
+Khan Academy’s grammarians present engaging and entertaining video tutorials and practice exercises on sentence writing (under Syntax: sentences and clauses): sentences, clauses, and conventions.
+The lessons tend to use higher-level vocabulary words or examples.

-According to adult literacy research and practitioner observation, many ABE students tend to overuse short, simple sentences in their writing.
 Explicit sentence combining instruction can help them write sentences that are longer, more complex or interesting, and varied in structure.
-Tiered Sentence Combining (TSC), an evidence-based resource developed by MN STARs, provides a starting point that may ultimately improve ABE students' sentence composition, complexity, and comprehension.
-In addition to Teacher Background and Teacher Information pages, TSC:
+This evidence-based resource provides a starting point that may ultimately improve ABE students' sentence composition, complexity, and comprehension.

 An article summarizing a session called Write More, Write Now, offering a number of strategies related to the differentiation between revising and editing of sentences, paragraphs, and essays.